 Make sure your client is aware that SEO stands for Search Engine Optimization.
-It may seem silly but it’s small things like that which can make a world of difference.
-When we’re emerced in it all day – every day – we can easily take the simple things for granted.
+It may seem silly, but it’s small things like that which can make a world of difference.
+When we’re immersed in it all day – every day – we can easily take the simple things for granted.
 Don’t expect them to know what you know.

-Once you’ve got a firm grasp on their level of SEO knowledge, you can begin framing your communications and reporting in a way that not only clearly articulates your work – and creates better efficiencies for your team.
+Once you’ve got a firm grasp on their level of SEO knowledge, you can begin framing your communications and reporting in a way that not only clearly articulates your work but also creates better efficiencies for your team.

-At Oyova, when we begin the discussion of SEO work with our clients, we have a list of questions we ask to not only assess their needs but their overall knowledge on the subject.
-From there, we clearly define what KPIs are needed and who we’re reporting them to.
+At Oyova, when we begin discussing SEO work with our clients, we have a list of questions we ask to assess their needs and overall knowledge on the subject.
+From there, we clearly define what KPIs are needed and to whom we’re reporting them.
 Doing so allows us to know how to frame the correspondence and when.

 4. Let them Know Google Runs the Show

-5. Provide a Brief Explanation Industry Best Practices
+5. Provide a Brief Explanation of Industry Best Practices

 As a marketer, you serve as a type of teacher for your clients.
 You’re the expert.
-The one who can explain to them how things work and why.
+The one who can explain SEO to them, how things work, and why.
 When explaining SEO to your clients, provide a brief overview of SEO best practices.
 Let them know what search engines are looking for and how you will provide it.